saransh-vashisht/Food-Delivery-Website/README.md

 #   Food Delivery Website

 I would like to share my first ever project that I did while learning web development .
-I also maked it responsive using media queries .

 ## Authors